 The lanthanides (Ce to Lu) are characterised by the increasing number of $4f$ electrons which, following Hund's rules, adopt the highest possible value of spin.
 The high stability of the filled spin-up $f-$shell means that both Eu and Gd have 7 $f-$electrons with spin 7/2.
-At ambient pressure, the $f$-electron states lie far from the Fermi level and the bonding is dominated by the $s$ and $d$ bands: this gives rise to a common pressure-induced phase transition sequence comprising different stackings of close-packed layers: hcp (space group $P63/mmc$, hP2 in Pearson notation, and $h$ in close-packed stacking notation\cite{loach2017stacking}) $\rightarrow 9R$ ($R\overline{3}m$, hR3, $hhf$) $\rightarrow$ double-hcp ($P63/mmc$ hP4, $hf$) $\rightarrow$ fcc ($Fm\overline{3}m$ cF4, $f$).
+At ambient pressure, the $f$-electron states lie far from the Fermi level\cite{sabiryanov1997bulk,kurz2002magnetism} and the bonding is dominated by the $s$ and $d$ bands: this gives rise to a common pressure-induced phase transition sequence comprising different stackings of close-packed layers: hcp (space group $P63/mmc$, hP2 in Pearson notation, and $h$ in close-packed stacking notation\cite{loach2017stacking}) $\rightarrow 9R$ ($R\overline{3}m$, hR3, $hhf$) $\rightarrow$ double-hcp ($P63/mmc$ hP4, $hf$) $\rightarrow$ fcc ($Fm\overline{3}m$ cF4, $f$).
 The close-packed stacking notation reveals a monotonic tendency away from hcp-like $ABA$ stackings toward $ABC$-type stacking with pressure, a trend which is also observed with reducing atomic number, to the extent that hcp does not occur in Sm except at high temperature, and 9R is also absent from Ce to Pm.
 At elevated temperatures, the bcc structure may be observed.
-At still higher pressure a distorted-fcc $(R \overline{3}m$ and $hR24$) structures appears.
-There are no significant volume changes between any of these different close packed phases.
-In previous experiments on Gd\cite{xiong2014strength,akella1988high,hua1998theoretical,errandonea2007structural}, not all transformations were identified, e.g. missing hcp \cite{akella1988high}, missing fcc\cite{hua1998theoretical}, and in the most recent study\cite{errandonea2007structural} 9R is not observed.
+At still higher pressure a distorted-fcc (dfcc) $(R \overline{3}m$ and hR24) structure appears, and beyond that low-symmetry post-dfcc phases, typically reported as being monoclinic.
+A volume change of typically 5\% but as large as 9\%\cite{chesnutthesis2001} has been reported at the transitions to the post-dfcc phase.